Minnesota North Stars: Early years

 The World Hockey Association (WHA) began play in 1972 with a franchise based in St. Paul, the Minnesota Fighting Saints.
 While a number of exhibition games were played between teams in the two leagues, the North Stars never played their cross-town rivals.
-However, the competition for the hockey dollar between these two clubs was fierce.
+But the competition for the hockey dollar between these two clubs was fierce.
 Despite making a good account of themselves on the ice, insurmountable financial difficulties forced the Fighting Saints to fold midway through their fourth season.
-A second incarnation of the Fighting Saints only lasted half of the following season before folding as well.
+A second incarnation of the Fighting Saints lasted only half of the next season before also folding.

 By 1978 the North Stars had missed the playoffs in five of the previous six seasons, and had only tallied two winning seasons since joining the league.
 Attendance had tailed off so rapidly that the league feared that the franchise was on the verge of folding.
 At this point, Gordon and George Gund III, owners of the equally strapped Cleveland Barons, stepped in with an unprecedented solution—merging the North Stars with the Barons.
 The merged team retained the North Stars name, colors, and history, and remained in Minnesota.
-However, the wealthier Gunds became majority owners of the merged team, and the North Stars moved from the then-five team Smythe Division to assume the Barons' place in the Adams Division (which would otherwise have been left with only three teams) for the 1978–79 season.
-The recently retired Nanne was named general manager, and a number of the Barons players – notably goaltender Gilles Meloche and forwards Al MacAdam and Mike Fidler – bolstered the Minnesota lineup.
-Furthermore, Minnesota had drafted Bobby Smith, who would go on to win the Calder Memorial Trophy as the NHL's top rookie that year, and Steve Payne, who himself would go on to record 42 goals in his second campaign in 1979–80.
+But the wealthier Gunds became majority owners of the merged team, and the North Stars moved from the then five-team Smythe Division to the Barons' place in the Adams Division (which would otherwise have been left with only three teams) for the 1978–79 season.
+The recently retired Nanne was named general manager, and some of the Barons players – notably goaltender Gilles Meloche and forwards Al MacAdam and Mike Fidler – bolstered Minnesota's lineup.
+Furthermore, Minnesota had drafted Bobby Smith, who went on to win the Calder Memorial Trophy as the NHL's top rookie that year, and Steve Payne, who recorded 42 goals in his second campaign in 1979–80.

-On January 15, 1979, the North Stars defeated the New York Rangers in Madison Square Garden 8–1.
-Tim Young became the 2nd player in NHL history to score 5 goals on 5 shots - his 5-goal game remains the best offensive output by a player in the Minnesota/Dallas franchise.
+On January 15, 1979, the North Stars defeated the New York Rangers at Madison Square Garden, 8–1.
+Tim Young became the second player in NHL history to score five goals on five shots.
+His five-goal game remains the best offensive output by a player in the Minnesota/Dallas franchise.